Celebrate Mindful Eating During the Holidays

 12. Slow It Down.
 Finding time for relaxation is important this time of year.
 “Take time for yourself.
 We can get pretty busy during this time, which causes a lot of stress and can lead to less supportive dietary choices.
 Be sure to have a timeout or two over the next month where you can relax, slow down and not be rushing.
 You’ll be amazed at the results,” says Mary Purdy, MS, RDN, and Host of Mary’s Nutrition Show.

 By Sharon Palmer, MSFS, RDN and Julie Suttle, MS, Dietetic Intern

-For other ideas on how to manage the holidays healthfully, check out the following blogs:
+For other ideas on how to celebrate mindful eating during the holidays, check out: